sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-identity-service.md

 # Settings - Identity Service

-The following settings are applied to any [Identtiy Service](/identity-service).
+The following settings are applied to any [Identity Service](/identity-service).
 Changes become effective immediately.

 ## Identity Service Settings